-Almost everyone has heard of RPA, and nearly everyone is doing it.
-Sales of RPA software between 2016 and 2022 is predicted to rise at an astounding 57% yearly rate at a time when enterprise software budgets are growing at just 4.1% annually.
+Almost everyone has heard of Robotic Process Automation (RPA), and nearly everyone is doing it.
+Sales of RPA software between 2016 and 2022 are predicted to rise at an astounding 57% yearly rate at a time when enterprise software budgets are growing at just 4.1% annually.

-But one aspect of RPA is raising corporate eyebrows even higher.
+But one aspect of RPA is raising corporate eyebrows even higher: cognitive automation.

 Almost half of enterprises implementing RPA in the next six months will be doing so with cognitive capabilities.